helauren42/Desktop_background_slideshow/README.md

 You also need to call --refresh when switching from light to dark mode in your gnome appearance settings as there is a different command being executed by the wallpaper slider for both, and your current mode is only evaluated at the application's launch time

 The slider is not fetching your current mode (light/dark) and your images continuously for resource optimization purposes.

+## background story

+I had installed a lovely wallpaper slideshow gnome extension on my fedora 41, it was working well except that my laptop's key input would bug everytime the image was updated, as I wanted a differnt image every couple of seconds, it was a real issue.
+It was big disappointment for me, not to be able to flex my slideshow desktop background to my friends and family.
+I was desperate for it so I told myself, guess I'm going to have to do it myself!
+So I built it, and I'm very happy I did because now I don't just have a slideshow desktop background, I have a slideshow desktop background that I BUILT!
+And that allows me to flex extra hard on my friends!!! :DDD
+I know how cool it is to have a background slideshow, even when it's not your own program, it is a very cool flex!
+So I'm working on an official gnome release so that more people can flex on their friends too :DDDDD <3.

+I assume the command "gsettings set org.gnome.desktop.background picture-uri" accepts all format types, even when I tested custom types it worked, but for more convenient usage of this program I have limited the available image types to ("jpeg", "jpg", "png", "gif", "bmp", "tiff", "tif", "webp", "ico", "heif", "heic", "raw"), so that your .txt .json and other file types in your selected image repository can be ignored.

+PS: my wallpaper doesn't cause the typing bug I was experiencing with the extension I installed but it does create a noticeable short term spike in cpu usage the moment the wallpaper background is changed.
+But the experience is mostly smooth, I do notice that my machine is not running very smoothly if I set the time to 1 second so that the wallpaper background is modified every second.